onur/cargo-license/README.md

 ## Installation and Usage

-You can install cargo-license with cargo: `cargo install cargo-license` and you can run it in your project directory with: `cargo license`.
+You can install cargo-license with: `cargo install cargo-license` and run it in your project directory with: `cargo license`.

 ## Example

+`cargo-license` running inside the cargo-license project directory:

 ![cargo-license](https://i.imgur.com/9KARkwP.png)